erikcribley/bamazon/README.md

 ![product added to inventory](/images/add-to-stock.png)

-The final task "Add New Product" runs the addProduct function whihc prompts the user to input the product name, department name, price, and stock quantity of the new product.
+The final task "Add New Product" runs the addProduct function which prompts the user to input the product name, department name, price, and stock quantity of the new product.
 This information is inserted as a new record onto the properties table, a new item_id number is generated with auto increment.
 "Product Added" is returned and the connection ends.